boroju/etl-pipeline-neighborhoods-geos-and-demo/README.md

 # us_neighborhoods_geos_and_demo
-Data Engineering process - ETL Pipeline for handling US Real State (Neighborhoods) geographic and demographic data...
+Data Engineering process - ETL Pipeline for handling US Real State (Neighborhoods) geographic and demographic data.

 **Steps:**
 1) Check if new files available in vendor's API.